 How to provide pertinent information about the possible air quality impacts of the release of ammonia from the fertiliser use, and an invitation to users to apply appropriate remediation measures when urea (CH4N2O) is present in the product?

-All fertilising products labelled and marketed according to FPR containing urea above detection level must reflect the potential air quality impact due to the release of ammonia from the fertiliser use and invite users to take appropriate remediation measures.
+All fertilising products labelled and marketed according to FPR containing urea must reflect the potential air quality impact due to the release of ammonia from the fertiliser use and invite users to take appropriate remediation measures.
 This statement should be preferably close to or underneath the nutrient declaration, or in the section concerning safety and environment.

-The statement may be of general nature, e.g. along the following lines:
+The statement may be of general nature, for example, along the following lines:

 “This fertiliser contains urea, which can release ammonia and have an impact on air quality.
-Depending on local conditions, appropriate remediation measures (e.g. soil injection, rapid soil incorporation, or addition of urease inhibitor) must be taken.” or
+Depending on local conditions, appropriate remediation measures must be taken.” or

 “This fertiliser contains urea, which can release ammonia and have an impact on air quality.
-Depending on local conditions, appropriate remediation measures must be taken.”
+Depending on local conditions, appropriate remediation measures must be taken.
+The manufacturer of this fertiliser has already taken the remediation measure of incorporating a urease inhibitor.

 Guidance on the “low cadmium content” statement

 When the product displays a cadmium content equal to or lower than 20 mg/kg phosphorus pentoxide (P2O5), it is possible to declare that the product is low in cadmium content.
-There are two ways to declare this statement, either by text and/or using a pictogramas long as it represents cadmium levels only and does not imply other environmental benefits,
+It is recommended to put this statement in the “Additional information” part of the label.
+There are two ways to declare this statement, either by text and/or using a pictogram

 .

-The pictogram and/or sentence must not be misleading the user (for instance, no “explosion” form, etc. …).
-It has to be very distinct from CLP pictograms

 Figure: Examples of Low Cadmium pictograms

-How to declare micronutrients when they are complexed or chelated?

-It is recommended to declare chelated or complexed micronutrients in this way: Solubility + Name of micronutrient + chemical symbol into brackets + chelated by/complexed by + name of the chelating/complexing agent.

-For example: Water soluble Iron (Fe) chelated by EDTA

 At what precision can we declare micronutrients?

 The manufacturer should respect the decimals as referred in FPR for micronutrients.

-Where to include the information related to the date of production?

-The production date can be understood as the date when the product is packed.
-The exact location of the production date on the label/packaging can vary depending on what suits best the product concerned, as long as all the information appears on the label/packaging.
-Thus, it is possible to use so-called tracing, i.e. a reference to one single place on the package or label where the date is indicated, and put it everywhere needed on the package.
-It is up to the producer to use the format of his/her choice to indicate the date (letters or numbers) as long as it is a full date (day/month/year).
-This information has been put in black colour on the label/packaging example.

 Specific labelling requirements for PFC 1(C) Inorganic Fertiliser